my22temp22user/redis-test/README.md

 # redis-test

 ## Background
-Credit card service is deployed in amazon EC2 clout.
+Credit card service is deployed in amazon EC2 cloud (host ec2-18-219-41-183.us-east-2.compute.amazonaws.com).
 It is behind nginx proxy that listens to port 80.

 ## Usage